y7ls8i/kart/README.md

 #### server

 Server is responsible for setting up the HTTP server and routing.
+Server is the layer above the business and adapter.
 The server package should not have any business logic.
-It calls business or adapter package to get the data it needs.
+It calls the business or adapter package to get the data it needs.
-If business logic needs to be applied to the data, for example the order creation, it should be done in the business package.
+If business logic needs to be applied to the data, for example, the order creation, it should be done in the business package.
-But if it is simple data fetching, like listing all products, it can be done directly in the adapter package.
+But if it is simple data fetching, like listing all products, it can be done directly by calling a function in the adapter package.

-#### cmd
+#### cmd/api

-Cmd is the entry point of the application.
+`cmd/api` is the entry point of the application.
 It is responsible for parsing command line arguments, setting up the configuration, and starting the server.

 ## Installation

 It only has one dependency: MongoDB.
-I have created a docker-compose file to make it easy to set up.
-Obviously, you need Docker already installed.
+I have created a docker-compose file to make it easy to set up; you need Docker already installed.

 `docker-compose up -d`